 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Sitting/Standing/Walking/Lifting/Carrying: The Warehouse Operator stands throughout their shift and sits approximately one quarter of their shift while operating an industrial truck.
+- Sitting/Standing/Walking/Lifting/Carrying: The Warehouse Operator stands throughout their shift and sits approximately one quarter of their shift while operating an industrial truck.
 The warehouse operator walks on uneven concrete and tile surfaces.
 The Warehouse Operator lifts up to 60 pounds on a frequent basis and 80 pounds on occasional basis.
 Two or more employees complete lifts of greater than 80 pounds.

-Pushing/Pulling/Bending/Stooping: The Warehouse Operator occasionally pushes/pulls filled bags when re-stacking a pallet.
+- Pushing/Pulling/Bending/Stooping: The Warehouse Operator occasionally pushes/pulls filled bags when re-stacking a pallet.
 The Warehouse Operator pushes/pulls while using brooms and dust mops during cleanup duties.
 The Warehouse Operator bends and stoops occasionally throughout the workday for varying lengths of time.

-Squatting/Kneeling/Crawling/Twisting/Turning: The Warehouse Operator may squat to pick up product from the floor, or during various cleanup duties.
+- Squatting/Kneeling/Crawling/Twisting/Turning: The Warehouse Operator may squat to pick up product from the floor, or during various cleanup duties.
 Occasional slight twisting and turning at the waist when sampling powder, or when re-stacking pallets.

-Climbing/Balancing/Reaching: Warehouse Operator steps on and off the industrial truck.
+- Climbing/Balancing/Reaching: Warehouse Operator steps on and off the industrial truck.
 The Warehouse Operator reaches below and/or above shoulder level when removing or adding bags to a pallet.

-Grasping/Manipulation: Frequent use of the hands and fingers is required.
+- Grasping/Manipulation: Frequent use of the hands and fingers is required.

 food safety requirements:

-position location: Coopersville, Michigan
+position location: Coopersville, MI

 reports to: Warehouse Supervisor